Opened 10 years ago

 Is it thinkable to further develop the simulation runtime to first have deterministic memory management and then call allocate/freeMemory provided by the calling environment?

-comment:6 Changed 10 years ago by adrpo
+comment:6 by Adrian Pop, 10 years ago

 I will look into fixing the leak.
 It might however not be a leak as the GC doesn't give the memory back to the system (at least not in Linux).